JoinUs4Health/Organisation/technical/platform/Server_WordPress_documentation.md

         - files
         - databases
         - users
-- last test of restore: 14.07.2021 by winterb and kondrackir

 #### Offsite Backup
 - there is no automatic offsite-backup
-- once per month `winterb` will download a full-backup manually
+- at least once per month `winterb` will download a full-backup manually

 ### Security
 #### Automatic Updates